 - Channel about section

-TubeBuddy is an excellent, YouTube certified tool that will help you identify the best keywords.
+TubeBuddy is one of the many excellent tools to identify keywords.
 Learn more about YouTube SEO in these two articles:

 - YouTube SEO 101: How to Build a Profitable YouTube Keyword Strategy

 One of the easiest ways to promote your videos is to enable others to distribute them.
-To allow others to embed, follow these steps:
+To enable embedding, follow these steps:

 - Go to your Video Manager.